-2. Careful precaution shall be exercised so that intakes of gate and pipe type may not be clogged by surface soils and rock debris originating from adjoining hills at the time of earthquake son over threat many and the son over the surface soils of the source of the s
+2. Careful precaution shall be exercised so that intakes of gate and pipe type may not be clogged by surface soils and rock debris originating from adjoining hills at the time of earthquake.

 3. The intake pipe crossing an embankment shall be made of cast iron, ductile cast iron or steel, laid upon a strong solid foundation, well protected with concrete, and refilled with special care.